amiehannah/nology-coursework/03-JavaScript-Fundamentals/calculator-challenge/README.md

 To build a calculator using HTML, CSS and JavaScript.
 This calculator should accept inputs from a user, is able to perform a range of calculations and will produce an output.

-Breaking down the problem:
+Breaking down the problem --> Essential functionality needed:
-- Essential functionality needed -->

 - Addition
 - Subtraction
 - Division